 After simmering, the salsa will turn a slightly darker color.

-Serve the ribs with a simple side of white rice and warm corn tortillas of course.
+These ribs are perfect served with a simple side of white rice and warm corn tortillas of course.

 These Mexican pork ribs are just as delicious the next day!